-At the beginning of each fiscal year, each Named Executive Officer, other than the CEO, meets with their direct supervisor to discuss and identify individual performance goals and objectives for the upcoming year.
+At the beginning of each fiscal year, each Named Executive Officer, including the CEO identifies individual performance goals and objectives for the upcoming year.
+Each NEO's individual performance goals are discussed and identified in consultation with the CEO, in the case of Messrs.
+George and McKenna, the CFO in the case of Ms. Shaeff and with the Board in the case of Mr. Lane.
 These goals and objectives vary depending on the roles and responsibilities for each Named Executive Officer.
-For fiscal year 2010, specific goals for each Named Executive Officer included:
+For fiscal year 2012, specific goals for each Named Executive Officer included: